hengshuaiyao/HengshuaiYao.github.io/README.md

 ## About me:

 I am currently doing research on Reinforcement Learning and Deep Learning at Huawei Research Lab.
-Before that, I was building an AI game player and a character AI module for NCSoft in California.
+Before that, I was building an AI game player and a character AI module for NCSoft (California).

 I had spent two years working on a mobile app startup (6 team members) in Edmonton during and after my PhD studies.